opf/openproject/docs/development/security/README.md

 For more information on security and data privacy for OpenProject, please visit: [www.openproject.org/security-and-privacy](https://www.openproject.org/security-and-privacy/).

 ## Security announcements mailing list

-We provide a mailing list for security advisories on OpenProject at [groups.google.com/g/openproject-security](https://groups.google.com/g/openproject-security).
-Please register there to get immediate notifications as we publish them.
+If you want to receive immediate security notifications via email as we publish them, please sign up to our security mailing list: https://www.openproject.org/security-and-privacy/#mailing-list.

 No messages except for security advisories or security related announcements will be sent there.

-Any security related information will also be published on our [blog and website](https://www.openproject.org)

-To join this mailing list, please use the UI if you have a google account.
-If you don't, you can send an empty email to [openproject-security+subscribe@googlegroups.com](mailto:openproject-security+subscribe@googlegroups.com).
-You will get a join request, which you again have to reply with any content.

-To unsubscribe, you will find a link at the end of every submission.
+To unsubscribe, you will find a link at the end of every email.

+Any security related information will also be published on our [blog and website](https://www.openproject.org).

 ## Reporting a vulnerability